sureshcsdp/cleancloud/docs/infosec-readiness.md

 ### Why This Matters

-The zero outbound calls guarantee is critical for:
+The zero outbound calls assurance is critical for:

 - **Air-gapped environments**: Can run CleanCloud with only AWS/Azure API access
 - **Compliance**: No data exfiltration risk (PCI-DSS, HIPAA, FedRAMP)